-FIG. 5A is a perspective view of one embodiment of the complex lens of FIG. 1 with added features for redirecting light emitted by the COB LED in accordance with the disclosure.
+FIG. 5A is a perspective view of one example of the complex lens of FIG. 1 with added features for redirecting light emitted by the COB LED in accordance with the disclosure.

-FIG. 5B is a perspective view of a second embodiment of a complex lens with added features for redirecting light emitted by the COB LED in accordance with the disclosure.
+FIG. 5B is a perspective view of a second example of a complex lens with added features for redirecting light emitted by the COB LED in accordance with the disclosure.

-FIG. 5C is a perspective view of a third embodiment of a complex lens with added features for redirecting light emitted by the COB LED in accordance with the disclosure.
+FIG. 5C is a perspective view of a third example of a complex lens with added features for redirecting light emitted by the COB LED in accordance with the disclosure.

-FIG. 6 is a representation of an application of a street lamp allowed these semiconductors to be used in a variety of 60 as an example of a luminaire optical assembly 600 that may include a COB LED and complex optic in accordance with the disclosure.
+FIG. 6 is a representation of an application of a street lamp as an example of a luminaire optical assembly 600 that may include a COB LED and complex optic in accordance with the disclosure.